 Students may challenge courses by taking examinations developed at CSUN.
 Credit shall be awarded to those who pass them successfully.

-Currently enrolled undergraduate students not on probation who are especially qualified through experience or private instruction may petition to earn credit by challenge examination in selected courses designated by each department.
+Currently enrolled undergraduate students not on academic notice (formerly academic probation) who are especially qualified through experience or private instruction may petition to earn credit by challenge examination in selected courses designated by each department.
 A challenge examination provides for the awarding of academic credit through successful completion of an examination of a specific Catalog-listed course.
 Selected laboratory and activity courses in which student participation is an integral part of the learning experience will not be subject to challenge.
 Each department will have the sole responsibility for designating which courses may be challenged by examination.

 Challenge examinations are given under the following guidelines:

-- A student may not petition for Challenge Examination in a course if he or she does not have the prerequisites.
+- Students may not petition for Challenge Examination in a course if they do not have the prerequisites.

-- A student may not petition for more than one course in one department during a given semester.
+- Students may not petition for more than one course in one department during a given semester.

 - An approval of an application for Challenge Examination will expire if the examination has not been completed by the end of the semester.

 - Students may attempt the Challenge Examination in a given course only once.